 Memorial's Traumatic Brain Injury Program offers a broad range of services for head injury patients, from trauma care through outpatient rehabilitation.
-A Neurologic Special Care Unit is available for patients who require a higher nurse-patient ratio and intensive monitoring.
+A neurologic special care unit is available for patients who require a higher nurse-patient ratio and intensive monitoring.
 We specialize in treatment of both traumatic and non-traumatic brain injury.

 Technology and evidenced-based practice are used to ensure treatment models are up-to-date and incorporate the latest advances in brain injury research.
 Examples include:

-For more information, call 217-788-3302 weekdays between 8 a.m. and 4:30 p.m., or email us.
+For more information, call 217-788-3302 weekdays between 8 a.m. and 4:30 p.m. or email us

-Frequently asked questions about brain injuries
+Frequestion asked questions about brain injury.